 While the program will alleviate some of the state’s legal needs, many attorneys are concerned that the parties in a family law case will be harmed by the LLLT program.
 LLLTs do not receive the education that an attorney receives, and will not be able to adequately assist people with complicated legal issues.
 The LLLT may not have the experience or training necessary to identify potential problems in a case, and may not be able to fully address all of person’s concerns.

 Additionally, since the LLLTs cannot represent clients in court, people who hire LLLTs will still have to attend hearings and make arguments on their own without the assistance of an attorney.
 For many people, especially those in bitter or contentious divorces, the prospect of going it alone in court is both scary and ill-advised.

 Finally, there is no guarantee that hiring an LLLT will be significantly cheaper than hiring a lawyer.
 While the program was intended to help low-income Washingtonians, there is no requirement that LLLTs must set affordable prices, and successful LLLTs will be able to charge whatever they want.
 If the rates end up being similar, clients would be better off hiring a lawyer who can provide a full range of services versus an LLLT who can only perform limited functions.

 Help for Clients

 Hopefully, the LLLT program will allow low-income residents to gain some guidance in their family law case without the expense of hiring an attorney.
 For many people, however, an LLLT will not be able to meet all of their family law needs.

-At Ashby Law, our attorneys have the education and experience needed to anticipate problems in a family law case, and have the ability to fully represent your interests in court.
+At Pacific Northwest Family Law, our attorneys have the education and experience needed to anticipate problems in a family law case, and have the ability to fully represent your interests in court.
 Our lawyers will be with you every step of the way, and will help you protect yourself and your children during a divorce.